 Abstracts by Emmanuel S. Antonarakis:

-Clinical activity of enzalutamide pre- and post-docetaxel in patients with metastatic castration-resistant prostate cancer (mCRPC).
+AR splice variant 7 (AR-V7) and response to taxanes in men with metastatic castration-resistant prostate cancer (mCRPC).

 Effects of radium-223 dichloride (Ra-223) with docetaxel (D) versus D on prostate-specific antigen (PSA) and bone alkaline phosphatase (bALP) in patients (pts) with castration-resistant prostate cancer (CRPC) and bone metastases (mets): A phase 1/2a clinical trial.